Victoria's Regional Statement released17/11/2015

 The Victorian Government today unveiled Victoria’s Regional Statement, a new vision for our regions that will change the way government works with regional Victorians.

-Premier Daniel Andrews today joined Minister for Regional Development Jaala Pulford and regional leaders from across the state at Brown Brothers Winery in Milawa to launch the Regional Statement and outline the Government’s commitment to rural and regional Victorians.
+The Premier today joined the Minister for Regional Development and regional leaders from across the state at Brown Brothers Winery in Milawa to launch the Regional Statement and outline the Government’s commitment to rural and regional Victorians.

 The Regional Statement will give regional communities a stronger voice in government decision-making by directing priorities identified by regional communities straight into the heart of the Victorian Government’s agenda.